18F/cv_faq/_content/parents-and-children/should-schools-test-students-for-covid-19.md

 title: Should schools test students for COVID-19?
 ---

-We learn more about COVID-19 every day, and as more information becomes available, CDC will continue to update and share information.
+We learn more about COVID-19 every day.
+As more information becomes available, CDC will continue to update and share information.
 As our knowledge and understanding of COVID-19 evolves, this guidance may change.
-However, based on the best available evidence at this time:
+Based on the best available evidence at this time:
 - CDC does not currently recommend universal symptom screenings (screening all students grades K-12) be conducted by schools.
 - Parents or caregivers should be strongly encouraged to monitor their children for signs of infectious illness every day.
 - Students who are sick should not attend school in-person.